suzanbaert/BlogFiles/content/post/2018-04-02-dplyr-tutorial-4.md

 ### **Summarise all**

 The function `summarise_all()` requires a function as argument, which it will apply to all columns.
-The sample code first selects all numeric columns, and then calculates the mean for each of them.
+The sample code calculates the mean for each column.
 I had to add the `na.rm = TRUE` argument to ignore `NA` values.

     msleep %>%